how to deal with an angry person in a relationship

 - In case they are mad at someone else, you may suggest what they could do or say differently to handle that situation more calmly

 Related Reading: Emotional Flooding: What Does It Mean In A Relationship?

 5. Distract them

-An effective tip on how to deal with an angry partner in a relationship is focusing their attention on something else, in a subtle way.
-You can say something on the lines of “Hey, let’s go for a walk”.
+An effective tip on how to deal with someone with anger issues in a relationship is diverting their attention to something else, in a subtle way.
+You can say something along the lines of “Hey, let’s go for a walk.
+Let’s get some fresh air and clear our heads.”
 In fact, a study found that rumination increases the feelings of anger, while distraction helps in decreasing them.

 You can use a funny video or crack a joke to defuse their anger.
+A distraction will help them to get back to their normal self, even if for a second, and reflect on how they have been reacting.
 However, do this only if your partner is moderately angry.
 If a person has intense anger issues, this can irritate them even more.

 - Phase 1 of anger: The trigger phase is when an event gets the anger cycle started

 - Phase 2: The escalation phase is when our body prepares for a crisis with increased respiration and heart rate and raised blood pressure.
 Muscles tense up, the voice may become louder or acquire an altered pitch, our eyes change shape, pupils enlarge, and brow falls

 - Phase 3: The crisis phase is when our survival instinct steps in (the fight or flight response).
 The decisions we take during this phase lack quality judgment

 - Phase 4: The recovery phase takes place after some action has resulted during the crisis phase.
 The reasoning starts to replace the survival response